vbaconnet-ledger/developer-portal/_docs/coin/general-architecture.md

 The Ledger Live application uses our own explorers for Bitcoin and Ethereum forks.

-## How to integrate your coin to Ledger Live
+## Breaking down the work to integrate your coin

 To integrate your coin to Ledger Live you will need to:
 - Have a Nano Application (see [how to develop your Nano App](https://developers.ledger.com/docs/nano-app/introduction/))